About

 Jonathan earned a BSc in Exercise Science, a Postgraduate Diploma in Secondary Education, and a PhD in Biochemistry of Exercise from Griffith University in Australia.
 His doctoral thesis was titled ‘The Influence of Contextual Factors on Short-Term Post-Exercise Muscle Glycogen Resynthesis: A Focus on Sleep.’
 With a professional background as an exercise physiologist and sports nutritionist, Jonathan has supported elite athletes throughout his career.

 Since 2023, he has been a lecturer in Sport and Exercise Nutrition at St Mary’s University.
-In this role, he teachers both Master’s and Bachelor’s students in Sport Nutrition and serves as the Course Lead for the BSc Sport and Exercise Nutrition program.
-Prior to this, from 2019 to 2023, Jonathan was an Associate Lecturer at Griffith University, where he led laboratory and tutorial sessions across various subjects, including Integrated Systems Physiology, Foundations of Exercise and Sports Science, Sports Nutrition, Clinical Exercise Testing, and Exercise Health and Disease.
+In this role, he teaches both Masters and Bachelor degree students in Sport and Exercise Nutrition, and serves as the Course Lead for the BSc Sport and Exercise Nutrition program.
+Prior to this, from 2019 to 2023, Jonathan was an Associate Lecturer at Griffith University, where he led laboratory and tutorial sessions across various subjects, including: Integrated Systems Physiology, Foundations of Exercise and Sports Science, Sports Nutrition, Clinical Exercise Testing, and Exercise Health and Disease.

 His teaching responsibilities encompassed practical sessions on cardiovascular and respiratory physiology, metabolic assessments using indirect calorimetry, and various exercise testing protocols.
 Jonathan also facilitated hands-on labs focused on macronutrient testing, anthropometry, and clinical exercise testing, equipping students with valuable skills in blood pressure measurement, ECG interpretation, and pulmonary function testing.